albert-meneau/serverless-template/README.md

 ## Usage
 1. Make sure you have Serverless framewrok v1.4 or greater installed. ([How to install?](https://serverless.com/framework/docs/providers/aws/guide/installation/))
 2. Run `sls install --url https://github.com/vevo/serverless-template --name my-service-name`.
-Use the actuall service name instead of `my-service-name`
+Use the actual service name instead of `my-service-name`

 This will create an empty project.
 You can then make changes and deploy your service.
 The first thing you want to do is finding and replacing all `my-service-name` occurrences with your actual service name.